douglasyao/FR-Perturb/README.md

 **3**. `--perturbation-delimiter [PERTURBATION_DELIMITER]` (Optional).
 If a cell contains multiple perturbations, then its value in the perturbation metadata column `.obs[PERTURBATION_COLUMN_NAME]` should correspond to the names of the perturbations separated by some delimiter.
 In the above example, `Cell_4` contains two perturbations `Pert_1` and `Pert_2` as denoted by `Pert_1:Pert_2`.
 If this flag is set to the delimiter (in this case `:`), then multiple perturbations within each cells will be separated, and effect sizes will only be estimated for individual perturbations.
 If this flag is not set, then pertubation effect sizes will be estimated for every distinct combination of perturbations.

 **4**. `--control-perturbation-name [CONTROL_PERTURBATION_NAME]` (Optional).
-Typically, perturbation effect sizes are computed relative to cells containing a control perturbation, so these cells should be present in the expression matrix.
+Typically, perturbation effect sizes are computed relative to cells containing a control perturbation, so these control cells should be present in the expression matrix.
 This flag specifies the perturbation name corresponding to a control guide.
 The name must be present in `.obs[PERTURBATION_COLUMN_NAME]`.
 If multiple different columns correspond to control guides, then their names can be provided as a list separated by commas, e.g. `ctrl_pert1,ctrl_pert2,ctrl_pert3`.
 If this flag is not set, then perturbation effect sizes will be computed relative to the mean expression across all cells.

 **5**. `--covariates [COVARIATES]` (Optional).
 This optional flag specifies a comma-separated list of covariate names to regress out of the expression matrix, e.g. `cov_1,cov_2,cov_3`.
 These names must be present in the column names of the `obs` variable in the h5ad file.